I joined the University of Liverpool in 2009 and was appointed Head of Department at the Institute of Irish Studies in September 2018.

 - Public Lecture (Invitation to Speak, W.B.
 Yeats Summer School 2011)

-- From 2013-2015 she was Assessment Lead for the School of Histories, Languages, and Cultures.
+- Family-friendly mentor in the School of Histories, Languages, and Cultures

 - Lauren oversees the MA in Irish Studies at Liverpool's London campus